Biology

 Advanced seminar investigating the synergistic but complex interface between the fields of developmental and evolutionary biology.
 Topics include the evolution of novel structures, developmental constraints to evolution, evolution of developmental gene regulation, and the generation of variation.
 Readings and discussions from the primary scientific literature.

 Focuses on research methods in field biology, reading the primary literature, and training in scientific writing and presentation, careers in ecology, and next steps to pursuing those careers.
 Prepares students for productive future research experiences in areas of ecology, marine biology, animal behavior, and evolution.
 Students will focus on a research topic of their interest, for which they will read the primary literature, design experiments, produce a draft of a scientific paper, deepen their understanding of statistics and present their proposed research.
 Includes field excursions to marine and terrestrial environments.
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 3308)

 Chemical exposure can strongly impact both ecological communities and human health, often in complex and unexpected ways, yet limited data and scientific uncertainty make pollution regulation challenging.
 Examines pollution impacts on biological systems, from the organism to the ecosystem scale, with a focus on emerging research areas, including evolutionary ecotoxicology and the potential synergy of multiple environmental stressors.
 Investigates how society might use available toxicological data to protect ecological integrity and human health.
 Guest visitors explore political, historical, and social justice aspects, providing an interdisciplinary lens.
-Reading–, writing–, and discussion-focused seminar (Same as: ENVS 3930)
+Reading–, writing–, and discussion-focused seminar This course originates in Biology and is crosslisted with: Environmental Studies.
+(Same as: ENVS 3930)

 A seminar that focuses on current research in evolutionary biology.
 Topics include macroevolution, microevolution, and applications of evolutionary theory to problems in medicine, agriculture, fishery science, and environmental change.
 Students read and discuss papers from the primary literature.

 In this course you will learn about the main animal models used in the study of how the nervous system controls motor behavior as animals, including humans, interact with the environment.
 The course will cover the principal motor systems (including those for walking, flying, swimming, breathing, and others), focusing in particular on bridging the gap between molecular/cellular neuroscience and higher-level perception and behavior.
 Topics to be covered include neuroanatomy, neurophysiology and functions of the most studied animal behaviors, and the groups of interconnected neurons (termed neural circuits) that control them.
 Students will read, interpret, analyze, and discuss seminal (classical) and recent scientific papers from influential motor systems neurobiology laboratories.
 The course will also discuss the relevance of these neuronal motor systems to human diseases.
+This course originates in Biology and is crosslisted with: Neuroscience.
 (Same as: NEUR 3311)

 A seminar exploring the complex relationship between genotype and phenotype, with an emphasis on emerging studies of lesser-known mechanisms of inheritance and gene regulation.
 Topics include dosage compensation, parental imprinting, paramutation, random monoallelic expression, gene regulation by small RNAs, DNA elimination, copy number polymorphism, and prions.
 Reading and discussion of articles from the primary literature.